Take a free tour and discover Paso Robles history

 The Pioneer Museum’s history of school exhibit located inside the main museum building includes pictures and a short biography of Paso Robles area locals who have had a school named after them.

-Take a stroll through Paso Robles as it would have appeared in the 1930’s and 40’s.
-See a 1/3 scale replica of the famous Paso Robles Hotel and see several stores and businesses that would have existed during that time.
-See a barber shop; a bakery; the Alexander Hotel; Dr Wilmar’s office; the T& J Variety store; the Vogue dress shop; Bennett Pharmacy; Bryans Meat Market and Hibbard’s Grocery.
-This exhibit is still under construction and will eventually include Canary Cottage, Heaton’s and a saloon.
+Take a stroll through Paso Robles of the 1930s and 40s.
+See a one-third-scale replica of the famous Paso Robles Hotel plus several stores and businesses that existed during that time.
+There’s a barber shop; a bakery; the Alexander Hotel; Dr. Wilmar’s office; the T& J Variety store; the Vogue dress shop; Bennett Pharmacy; Bryans Meat Market; R. J. Williams Real Estate Office, Hibbard’s Grocery, the Canary Cottage, Heaton’s and the Pine Street Saloon.

-Then wander down to Transportation Hall to see one of the largest collections of barbed wire in the western US.
-That collection has been created through a collaboration with the Barbed Wire Collectors Association and the Museum.
+Wander down to Transportation Hall to see one of the largest collections of barbed wire in the western United States.
+This collection has been created in collaboration with the Barbed Wire Collectors Association, the Pioneer Museum and the Branding Exhibit, which includes brands from all over the San Luis Obispo County.

 The Paso Robles Pioneer Museum is located at 2010 Riverside Avenue, south of the Paso Robles Event Center, and is open Thursday through Sunday from 1-4 p.m.
 Admission is free, but donations welcome.
 Groups can also arrange a tour, and the museum is available for special events.
-For more information call (805) 239-4556 or visit www.pasoroblespioneermuseum.org.
+For more information visit pasoroblespioneermuseum.org or call (805) 239-4556.